We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 Our testers loved how hard-wearing and durable the Eagle Creek duffel bag felt.
 The thick water-resistant material was durable and well-made, making the bag ideal for carrying outdoor equipment.

 - 600 Dernier thinner than some duffel materials

 - Not for business travel

-Despite the thicker materials used in these quality constructions, the Black Hole series still offers an impressive balance between usage and weight, with the 60 litre version hitting the scale at less than 3 lbs.
+Despite the thicker materials used in these quality constructions, the Black Hole series still offers an impressive balance between usage and weight, with the 70-litre version hitting the scale at less than 3 lbs.
 It has backpack straps too!
 Perfect if you want to travel with a checked bag that you won’t be able to carry into the cabin.
 What’s more, they also offer a wheeled duffel version too.

 - 900 Dernier ripstop construction

 - Come with backpack straps